qrefine/paper-3-non-p1/4gif/Readme.md

         a.
 4gif_refine_001_complete.pdb_modified.pdb

-4. Water molecules which are in larger distance from the protein has been removed manually.
+4. Water molecules which are in larger distance from the protein have been removed manually.
 These are atoms 767-855 from           4gif_refine_001_complete.pdb_modified.pdb.

         a.
 4gif_fresh_ready.pdb